Open Studio: April 1 – July 22 (Mon – Fri, 10am – 4pm)

 Hours: Wednesday – Saturday, 12 – 6pm (or by appointment)

 In spring and summer of 2016, Amie McNeel, Mark Zirpel, and Sam Stubblefield transformed MadArt Studio into a laboratory.
 Here, they experimented with different materials and investigated the dynamic relationship between oceanic and celestial themes.
 The studio became a multisensory and multidisciplinary exploration of buoyancy, gravity, kinetics, vibration, repetition, and scale.

 McNeel and Zirpel are contemporary, multi-media sculptors who combine traditional processes with new technologies.
 They have taught together for eight years in the 3D4M: ceramics + glass + sculpture Program at the University of Washington School of Art + Art History + Design.
 While each has their own artistic practice, this was their first time collaborating as artists.
 Their work was also augmented by artist Sam Stubblefield, who used movement sensors and live data to create a conversation between the objects, viewers, and the world around them.

-The final version of the exhibit were open July 24th and coincided with the second annual Seattle Art Fair, August 4th-7th.
+The final version of the exhibition were open July 24th and coincided with the second annual Seattle Art Fair, August 4th-7th.
 MadArt was pleased to return as a community partner with the art fair that year.